 - Injuries: Parents, legal guardians of minor students and adult students waive the right to any legal action for any injury sustained on school property resulting from normal dance activity or any other activity conducted by the students before, during or after class time.

 - Photo Release: The School is hereby granted permission to take photographs or video of the students to use in brochures, websites, posters, advertisements and other promotional materials the school creates.
 Permission is also hereby granted for the school to copyright such photographs in its name OR

-- Photo Release Opt-Out: By initialing here, I withhold permission for SCD to use photographs or video of my child(ren) for promotional purposes.
+- Photo Release Opt-Out: By initialing the appropriate form, I withhold permission for SCD to use photographs or video of my child(ren) for promotional purposes.